dlang/DIPs/DIPs/1NNN-AP.md

 #### 3. Parameters.
 Most parameters require explicit typing beforehand, and thus should always allow ETI.
-The exception is alias template parameters, which should disallow ETI altogether.
+The exception is `alias` template parameters, which cannot use ETI.
 ```d
 enum A{ a,b,c,d; }